PromptAI/promptdialog/docs/tutorial/flow.md

 -->

 ### Add an attachment to the bot response
-Open the editing interface of the bot response node as shown in the figure, click **Attachment**, and upload the attachment.
+Open the editing interface of the bot response node as shown in the figure, click **Attachment**, and upload the attachment, promptai.png.
 ![30-bot-extras](/assets/images/tutorial/flow/09-flow.png)

 After uploading:
 ![31-bot-extras](/assets/images/tutorial/flow/10-flow.png)

-The dialogue effect is shown below.
-You can directly click **Attachment** to download it:
+The dialogue effect is shown below where the file will be displayed in conversation.
+You can directly click the file name to download it:
 ![32-bot-extras](/assets/images/tutorial/flow/11-flow.png)

 ## Done

-So far, a simple dialog flow diagram is completed.
+So far, a simple dialog flow diagram was completed.